 - Stir in the spinach and fresh parsley and let the spinach wilt which takes about 3-4 minutes.

-- Remove the bay leaf.
-Serve the stew warm with extra fresh parsley, crushed red pepper flakes, a lemon wedge and feta cheese or Greek yogurt {for non-vegan version}.
+- Serve the soup warm with extra fresh parsley, crushed red pepper flakes, a lemon wedge and feta cheese or Greek yogurt {for non-vegan version}.

 Notes